Build a Homelab server using an old laptop

 }

-1. Configure nano /etc/network/interfaces, modify the Wi-Fi network card configuration, paying attention to replace wlp3s0 with your own device name.
+1. Configure nano /etc/network/interfaces, modify the Wi-Fi network card configuration.
+Note that the device name wlp3s0 should be replaced with your own.

 1